-Accets (seet) Varification of accept from favoires Assets (cont.)
-Verification of assets from foreign sources: Supplied that a harmonic (sith as a H.S. assets H.S. astrony) has demonstrated into a H.S.
-Funds that a borrower (either a U.S. or non-U.S. citizen) has deposited into a U.S. depository institution are acceptable provided all of the following requirements are met: - Documentation of the transfer of funds from the borrower's country of origin is provided, and It can be established that the funds belonged to the borrower before the date of transfer, and The source of all funds used for closing can be verified following the same requirements for U.S. citizens.
-Virtual currency aka digital/cryptocurrency (e.g. Bitcoin, Ethereum, etc.) is eligible for down payment, closing costs, and reserves subject to the following: Documentation is provided of the exchange into U.S. dollars and the funds have been deposited into a U.S. or state regulated financial institution, and - The funds are verified in U.S. dollars prior to loan closing NOTE: Assets used to establish continuance for certain income types cannot be in the form of virtual currency Assumptions Not allowed AUS DU "Approve/Eligible" Finding required.
+Assets (cont.)
+Verification of assets from foreign sources: Funds that a borrower (either a U.S. or non-U.S. citizen) has deposited into a U.S. depository institution are acceptable provided all of the following requirements are met: Documentation of the transfer of funds from the borrower's country of origin is provided, and It can be established that the funds belonged to the borrower before the date of transfer, and The source of all funds used for closing can be verified following the same requirements for U.S. citizens.
+Virtual currency aka digital/cryptocurrency (e.g. Bitcoin, Ethereum, etc.) is eligible for down payment, closing costs, and reserves subject to the following: Documentation is provided of the exchange into U.S. dollars and the funds have been deposited into a U.S. or state regulated financial institution, and - The funds are verified in U.S. dollars prior to loan closing NOTE : Assets used to establish continuance for certain income types cannot be in the form of virtual currency Assumptions Not allowed AUS DU "Approve/Eligible" Finding required.
 Manual underwriting is ineligible Available Markets All 50 states Guam, Puerto Rico and the Virgin Islands are ineligible.
-Borrowers - Eligible A natural person, U.S. citizens Revocable inter vivos trust that meets Fannie Mae guidelines Non-U.S. Citizens: Borrowers who are lawful permanent or lawful non-permanent resident aliens are eligible subject to the following: Fannie Mae does not specify the documentation required to determine if the borrower is legally present in the United States.
-Homebridge will make the determination of the nor U.S. citizens status on a case-by-case basis using documentation Homebridge deems appropriate If a borrower is a non-permanent resident alien, Homebridge will determine visa eligibilir Refer to the Visa Eligibility for Non-Citizens (Non-Permanent Resident Aliens) document on the Homebridge website for visa eligibility and documentation requirements All loans delivered to Fannie Mae require Homebridge to rep and warrant the borrower is legally present in the U.S. - Deferred Action for Childhood Arrivals (DACA) status borrowers, are eligible: Borrower must have a valid social security number or individual taxpayer identification number (ITIN), AND Have a current (unexpired) EAD or other documentation showing immigration status is current/unexpired (e.g. Green Card, work visa, etc.), AND The borrower meets all other standard employment and income requirements required by DU All borrowers are required to have a valid social security (excluding DACA status borrowers who may have a valid SSN or ITIN) and meet legal residency documentation requirements Borrowers - Ineligible - Foreign Nationals - Borrowers with diplomatic immunity - Borrowers without a social security number or a number that cannot be validated with the SSA - Borrowers previously convicted a mortgage fraud
+Borrowers - Eligible A natural person, • U.S. citizens Revocable inter vivos trust that meets Fannie Mae guidelines Non U.S. Citizana, All Joans delivered to Fannie Mae require Hemathridge to san and Non-U.S. Citizens: All loans delivered to Fannie Mae require Homebridge to rep and warrant the borrower is legally present in the U.S. with the exception of Deferred Action for Childhood Arrivals (DACA) status borrowers, who are eligible subject to meeting the requirements in this topic.
+Lawful permanent or lawful non-permanent resident aliens are eligible subject to the following: Borrower must have a valid social security number or individual taxpayer identification number (ITIN), AND Have a current, unexpired, EAD or other documentation showing immigration status is current/unexpired (e.g. Green Card, work visa, etc.), AND The borrower meets all other standard employment and income requirements required by DU If additional information is required to determine legal status, the Homebridge Underwriter will determine on a case-by-case basis the additional documentation requirements If a borrower is a non-permanent resident alien, Homebridge will determine visa eligibility.
+Refer to the Visa Eligibility for Non-Citizens (Non-Permanent Resident Aliens) document on the Homebridge website for visa eligibility and documentation requirements All borrowers are required to have a valid social security or Individual Taxpayer Identification Number (ITIN) and meet legal residency documentation requirements Borrowers - Ineligible Foreign Nationals Borrowers with diplomatic immunity Borrowers without a social security number, ITIN, or a number that cannot be validated with the SSA Borrowers previously convicted a mortgage fraud